Umm. Er. Huh. Hello? What the fuck?

 You can’t begin to appreciate the width of the chasm between what’s in the comic strip and what’s on the album without a blow-by-blow summary:

 Comic Strip Narrative: Ray Lomas is bummed out because disco styles and music have supplanted rock ‘n’ roll.
 In his frustration, he falls for a pitch to appear on a TV quiz show produced in London, sends in his cut-along-the-dotted-lines application and miraculously lands the gig.
 Under the pressure of the klieg lights he gives the MC the correct answer and becomes a flash-in-the-pan celebrity.
 He decides to take his new-found wealth to Harrods and rejects the urge to buy a bunch of useless expensive crap.
 Trolling along the blackened London sidewalks he bumps into an attractive blonde with a big rack who goes by the unlikely name of Salamander.
 Recognizing his mug from the telly, she invites him to a party.
 Unfortunately, there are no legal transportation options available, so Ray, taking advantage of an absent cabbie in search of a urinal, suggests to Salamander (now familiarly known as Sally) that they steal a taxi, and she agrees.
 Ray drives, Sally sits in back, an arrangement that allows Ray to admire Sally’s tits in the rearview mirror and Sally to privately opine that despite the likelihood of Ray having a big dick, she simply cahn’t see herself fucking this lower-class lout, dahling.
 Sally resorts to the old freshen-up ploy and tells Ray she’ll meet him at 8.
 Ray is dumb enough to believe it and waits until 9:30 before realizing he’s been had by a bad, bad bitch.
 He tops off his action-packed evening at a pub where, as luck would have it, an old beatnik fills Ray’s ears with his memories of those glorious days of ban-the-bomb and bebop; Ray couldn’t care less.
-Depressed about life, London and lack of pussy, Ray heads for home, gets on his motorbike for one last spin and breaks cranium and armbones in a dramatic crash.
+Depressed about life, London and the lack of pussy, Ray heads for home, gets on his motorbike for one last spin and breaks cranium and armbones in a dramatic crash.
 When he gets out of the hospital, he sees that rock is back in vogue, his sense of style is the latest rage, teenage girls flock to his bed and at least one record company wants to turn one of his demos into a hit.

-Lyrical Narrative: Some form of advertisement encourages a person or persons unknown to submit an application for a chance to appear on a television quiz show.
+Lyrical Narrative: Some forms of advertisement encourage a person or persons unknown to submit an application for a chance to appear on a television quiz show.
 The narrator or pitchman encourages participation through contradictory messages: some that seem to abhor the cultural decline that led to quiz shows in the first place while others describe the numerous benefits attached to an appearance.
 A person or persons unknown then appears out of nowhere to bemoan the celebrity culture and its associated materialism.
-A person (who may or be not be any of the heretofore-mentioned person or persons unknown) recites a brief ode to an amphibian that ends in a metaphorically-expressed desire for either self-immolation or sex with the amphibian.
-A person (who may or be not be any of the heretofore-mentioned person or persons unknown) bemoans the lack of available transportation options then suggests to someone named Sally that they abscond with a temporarily-abandoned taxicab; the narrative fails to specify whether or not they are able to execute the proposed criminal exercise.
+A person (who may or may not be any of the heretofore-mentioned persons or persons unknown) recites a brief ode to an amphibian that ends in a metaphorically expressed desire for either self-immolation or sex with the amphibian.
+A person (who may or may not be any of the heretofore-mentioned person or persons unknown) bemoans the lack of available transportation options and then suggests to someone named Sally that they abscond with a temporarily abandoned taxicab; the narrative fails to specify whether or not they are able to execute the proposed criminal exercise.
 From out of nowhere an aging beatnik appears in a pub, bemoaning the passage of time and trend that has removed Parker, Kerouac and Magritte from public consciousness.
 A person (who may or be not be any of the heretofore-mentioned person or persons unknown) indicates that he doesn’t give a shit.
-A person (who may or be not be any of the heretofore-mentioned person or persons unknown) sings an ode apparently dedicated to a woman who rejected his advances.
-Yet another person (who may or be not be any of the heretofore-mentioned person or persons unknown), a member of a group of young hoodlums sings of the teenage joys of roller coasters, penny arcades, male bravado and vomiting.
+A person (who may or may not be any of the heretofore-mentioned person or persons unknown) sings an ode dedicated to a woman who rejected his advances.
+Yet another person (who may or may not be any of the heretofore-mentioned person or persons unknown), a member of a group of young hoodlums sings of the teenage joys of roller coasters, penny arcades, male bravado and vomiting.
 A narrator then enters the fray to tell us the story of an old rocker with a fetish for motorcycles who is depressed that all his rocker friends have gone straight.
 Said rocker then crashes his motorcycle into an object or objects unknown.
-The narrator seems to imply that because he was “too young to die” that he survived the crash, then interrupts the story to remind his listeners that “you’re never too old to rock ‘n’ roll.”
+The narrator seems to imply that because he was “too young to die” he survived the crash, then interrupts the story to remind his listeners that “you’re never too old to rock ‘n’ roll.”
 We leave the scene of the accident to encounter a character named “Ray,” and can reasonably deduce from the line “they patched him up as good as new” that Ray was the old rocker who totaled his bike.
 We then learn that Ray has become a pedophile who somehow encourages “little girls with their bleached blonde curls” to take up cigar-smoking and submit to sexual intercourse, using his ten-inch penis as a final nudge to seal the deal.
-A narrator then appears to talk about auto-racing, old men in nursing homes, still-born children, Beethoven and lemming-hearted hordes.
+A narrator then appears to talk about auto-racing, old men in nursing homes, still-born children, Beethoven, and lemming-hearted hordes.